The Scott MacAulay Performing Arts Centre

 Recording Studio & Studio rooms

 Three soundproof studio rooms and the recording studio can be used to record an artist’s latest album, podcast or what is being shown on the main theatre stage.
-These rooms can also be utilized as smaller break out spaces for meetings or green rooms for larger groups using the Celtic Performing Arts Centre.
+These rooms can also be utilized as smaller break out spaces for meetings or green rooms for larger groups using the Scott MacAulay Performing Arts Centre.